 Early History of the Dowtry family

 This web page shows only a small excerpt of our Dowtry research.
-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Dowtry History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Dowtry History in all our PDF Extended History products and printed products wherever possible.

 Dowtry Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dowtry include Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.